shaheerahmed-sid/bio-digital-health-interface/README.md

 🚀 How to Use

-Move the sliders (carefully, they’re sensitive — like your WiFi when guests come over).
+Move the sliders (carefully, they’re sensitive, like your WiFi when guests come over).

 Click Predict Results.